YolfTypo3/SavLibraryKickstarterExamples/sav_filters/Documentation/Introduction/Index.rst

 ===========

 .. figure:: ../Images/FiltersInFrontEnd.png
-   :alt: Filters in the Front End
+   :alt: Filters in the frontend